Looking for a rich and hearty soup to warm you on a cold, rainy night? Julia Child’s French onion soup is everything you need and more.

 You can prepare the bread ahead of time, place it in an airtight container, and store at room temperature.
 Toasted bread will keep well for up to 3 days.

 What to Serve with French Onion Soup

 French onion soup works as a stand-alone meal, but you also can’t go wrong with adding meat to your dinner.
-Any meaty dish, such as roasted pork tenderloin, grilled chicken, or steak, are all excellent options.

 We are sorry that this post was not useful for you!